OXRS-IO/OXRS-IO-WEBSITE/docs/templates/hardware-template.md

 - Some hardware name [Link](https://oxrs.com)

 ---
-# Get started creating or editing you first Hardware Page.
+# Get started creating or editing your first Hardware Page.
 ::: tip Hardware Document Template
 Copy the template syntax below for the above page temaplte
 :::